henrikySena/tor-transparent-routing-lab/README.md

 - `ping`
 - `torsocks`
 - `dig`
+- `Firefox (Kali Linux)` (used to confirm Tor network availability and validate successful access to Tor-enabled services via the Tor Browser configuration).
 - standard Linux networking utilities

 > Methodological note: tests were conducted manually with a focus on observing network behavior.
 Command outputs and detailed logs were not preserved, as the primary goal was conceptual understanding.